cloud-whisperer/cloud-whisperer/README.md

 I’m a security-focused engineer and consultant with experience in:

-- ☁️ Multi-cloud infrastructure (AWS, Azure, GCP)
+- ☁️ Multi-cloud infrastructure (AWS, Azure, Oracle)
 - 🔒 Data protection & IAM
 - 🧪 DevSecOps and automation
 - 🧭 Strategic system design for sensitive environments

-My mission is to create **ethical tech** and strengthen security across platforms with **clarity, autonomy, and purpose**.
+My mission is to strengthen security across platforms with **clarity, autonomy, and purpose**.

 ---